eluinstra/file-server-core/README.md

 ## File Server Core

 ### TODO
-*   make start and end date optional
-*   use real filename in download???
+#### Download
 *   add option to encrypt files with client's certificate (and implement .certificate extension)
     *   let client have separate encryption certificate registered
-*   let client have multiple certificates registered
+*   register multiple client certificates
-*   remove client certificate option form fs-service
 *   add clientId to createClient response
-*   add registerFile to soap interface to register a file from a different upload directory outside but available to fs-service?
+*   add registerFile operation to soap interface to register a file from a different upload directory outside but available to fs-service?
 *   add directory structure to store files
-*   add WebDav support
-*   add S3 support
 *   add REST interface

+#### Upload
-*   implement file upload (for (HTTP,) WebDav and S3)
+*   implement file upload using tus protocol